Best Summer Vacations For Seniors

-One of the benefits of retirement is spending your time the way you want to–and having much more of it as well.
-Seniors entering into retirement also enter into a new phase of life; one where their children are grown, and they no longer have an obligation to work.
+One of the benefits of retirement is spending your time the way you want to – and having much more of it.
+And as you enter retirement, you also enter a new phase of life, where your children are grown, and you no longer have an obligation to work.

 1. Savannah, GA

 This gem of Georgia has something for everyone.
 Bed and breakfasts, a thriving downtown, and endless tours and entertainment make this city one of the best senior travel destinations all year round.

 You can find a plethora of excitement everywhere you look, such as ghost tours, museums, and unique boutiques.